siratama/PaletteChange/README.md

 PaletteChange is a extension panel for Photoshop CC

-It's repainted in Palette B Colors from Palette C Colors which is being used by canvas to all layers.
+It's repainted in Palette B Colors from Palette A Colors which is being used by canvas to all layers.

 ## Introduction movie